jamby77/cppstuff/hw2/readme.md

 ### class ~File()

-Class destructor, use it to save changes made into an **fileName.md** file Optionally, have a flag property isModified for the File and only save it if the flag is true, and file has been modified.
+Class destructor, use it to save changes made into an **fileName.md** file.

+Optionally, have a flag property isModified for the File and only save it if the flag is true, and file has been modified.

 ### char \* File::getLine(int line)